0%

 4. Real-Time Tracking: Up-to-date data can help you make timely decisions.

-5. Historical Data: The ability to compare current data with historical trends can offer invaluable insights.
+5. Historical Data: Comparing current data with historical trends can offer invaluable insights.

 6. Multi-Device Tracking: Given the rise of mobile browsing, multi-device tracking is no longer a luxury but a necessity.